RAF uses ‘volatile’ ceasefire to begin evacuating Britons from Sudan

 Nationals have been warned that all travel within Sudan is “conducted at your own risk”.

-The Foreign Office said other exit routes are being considered, with two British military ships, RFA Cardigan Bay and HMS Lancaster, being lined up for possible evacuations.
+Other exit routes were being considered, with two British military ships, RFA Cardigan Bay and HMS Lancaster, being lined up for possible evacuations.

 A team of British troops is understood to have flown into Port Sudan to check out the options.